wallit/wordpress-wallit/readme.txt

 == Installation ==

 1. Set up an iMoneza account, create an iMoneza property, and generate a set of API keys.
-See [our WordPress plugin page](https://www.imoneza.com/wordpress-plugin/) for more details on this process.
 2. Upload all files to the `/wp-content/plugins/` directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress.
 4. Follow setup wizard.